annatraussnig/svg-scroll/README.md

 svg-scroll
 ==========

-A minimalist Javascript library to create scroll animations easily – no third-party libraries required.
+**A minimalist Javascript library to create scroll animations easily – no third-party dependencies.**

-See DEMO.
+The current use case is the animation of fixed (CSS: `position: fixed`) SVG graphics over a long page (1000+ px of height).
+The amount of scrolling is used to determine the current state of the animation and make it flow.

+If you can't quite visualize it yet, why not go see the DEMO?

 ## Installation